-Entries are to interpret one or more aspects of the theme, “Municipal utilities: good for all of us.”
-This applies to municipal electric and natural gas utilities.
-Judges will look particularly for originality and the relevance of the theme to the writer and his/her city.
+- Judges will look particularly for originality and the relevance of the prompts to the writer and his/her city.

 Entries shall be submitted to the governing body of the municipal utility.
 (The local governing body may appoint a separate individual or group to judge entries.)
 The local governing body will send the winning essay to MMUA for entry into the statewide contest.
 A committee of MMUA members will select the winners, with an announcement by mid-May.

 An independent person or body may be designated to select the winner of the local essay.
 If there is an independent body selecting the winner and they do not know who wrote which essay, relatives of utility personnel are eligible to enter the contest.

 Your local utility is the best resource for information and printed materials.
 A meeting with RPU staff or board is required for essay submission.
 Local resources and interviews will provide you with more detailed information on your utility background, operations, and goals.
 Contact Tony Benson at RPU 507-280-1534 or email@example.com as a resource if needed.
 You may also want to visit www.mmua.org and www.publicpower.org.

 Scholarship money will be payable upon receipt of fee statement copy from an accredited post-secondary educational institution.
 The award check will be made payable to the contest winner and the post-secondary institution.
 If the contest winner does not attend an accredited post-secondary educational institution within two years, the money will revert to a trust fund and become available to future contest winners.

 Deadline to Rochester Public Utilities is Friday, March 31, 2023.

 For questions regarding the MMUA scholarship contact Tony Benson at 507-280-1534.